• Skip to primary navigation

 See all our tips for visiting

-Wander through the fortifications, exploring the few streets.
+• Walk through the fortifications, explore the few streets.

-Visit the magnificent abbey that stands at the top of the island, with its cloister and many fascinating rooms.
+• Visit the magnificent abbey that stands atop the island, with its cloister and many fascinating rooms.

 Unesco World Heritage Site